 Yes!
 If you have ever wondered why some accessible parking spaces have a striped area next to them, it is important to know that the striped area provides extra room for a ramp to deploy.
 When vehicles park over these lines, it creates a problem for someone who needs that space to safely enter or exit their vehicle.

 While it is perfectly legal for anyone with a placard to park in these spaces, the courteous thing to do is leave these spots open when possible in case a side-entry van needs the room.

 Handicap parking placards are issued to people who may be suffering from a variety of conditions and chronic illnesses that make it difficult or painful for them to walk.
 A good place to start is to have a conversation with your doctor to determine whether you may benefit from one of these placards.
 Each state has their own application process, so check with your state’s DMV to find out what forms you may need to fill out.

 Do I Always Have To Display My Placard?

 To avoid getting a ticket, or even towed, you should always make sure your parking placard is clearly visible.
 Additionally, make sure you are aware of your placard’s expiration date so there is no gap between your old one and your new one.
 You could get a ticket if you are caught using an expired placard.

-As you work with your Certified Mobility Consultant to find the right vehicle for your unique needs, do not hesitate to ask any questions you might have about accessible driving!
+As you work with your Certified Mobility Consultant to find the right vehicle for your unique needs, do not hesitate to ask any questions you might have about accessible driving or parking your wheelchair van!
 We are happy to help you find the answers you are looking for.